getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 ## build

-This will build the whole site in the `public` directory (if this directory already exists, it is overwritten).
+This will build the whole site in the `public` directory (if this directory already exists, it is deleted).

 ```bash
 $ zola build